torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	smaller overages.

-	Effective min boundary is limited by memory.min values of all ancestor cgroups.
+	Effective min boundary is limited by memory.min values of ancestor cgroups.
 If there is memory.min overcommitment (child cgroup or cgroups are requiring more protected memory than parent will allow), then each child cgroup will get the part of parent's protection proportional to its